AP 774: Medical - Injuries

 10.1.1.
 Defer to the opinion of the medical practitioner;

-10.1.2.
-Advise the Principal or designate of the problem and the recommendation of the medical practitioner; and
+10.1.3.
+Advise his/her supervisor of the problem and the advice of the medical practitioner;

 11. If consideration is given to sending an ill or injured student home, the Principal or designate shall: